About Loton and Tern LJC

 - Discuss local issues and get information from other public organisations such as the police or primary care trust

 - See local decisions taken in an open and transparent way

 Councillors David Roberts and John Everall from Shropshire Council and all of the parish councils in the local area have voting rights when it comes to making decisions.
 Local people are able to discuss local issues, raise concerns, ask questions about local services and call service providers to account.
 Other public organisations such as the police, primary care trust, fire and rescue service, can also be invited to the meetings to provide information.

-Each committee is supported by a community action officer from the community action team and a committee officer.
-The community action officers help to maximise local engagement in the work of the Local Joint Committee, support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community based groups, organisations and activities.
+Each committee is supported by a community enablement officer from the community enablement team and a committee officer.
+The community enablement officers help to maximise local engagement in the work of the Local Joint Committee, support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community based groups, organisations and activities.